marin774/lockout-fabric/README.md

 To start a lockout match, run:
 `/lockout teams <team name> <team name> ...` (there can be up to 16 teams)

-Or if you wanna do FFA:
+Or if you want to do FFA:
 `/lockout players <player name> <player name> ...` (there can be up to 16 players)

 If you want to chat with your team, run `/chat team` (currently, this will only send messages in your team chat after a lockout match begins).